mahmoud/sedimental/entries/glompad_talk_2023/glompad_talk.md

 # 'd'
 ```

-Deep-get was just the beginning.
+But deep-get was just the beginning.

 ---
-## Declarative data transformation

-Like templates.
-But for your data.
----
-## Templating data
+## Beyond paths

 Multi deep-get